 Dr Kameneva started her professional veterinary career as a certified anesthesia technician at the University of Pennsylvania's Veterinary Hospital. she went onto complete her education and received her

 Veterinary Medical .Doctorate from the.
 University of Pennsylvania School of Veterinary Medicine, Philadelphia PA.
 Following was her Emergency and Internal Medicine Internship Training - Angel Memorial, Boston MA and Surgical Specialty Internship Training - Center for Animal Referral and Emergency Services, Oxford Valley PA.
-She is the Chief Medical Director for all four World of Animals Veterinary Hospitals and spends time at each location.
 She lives with a Siamese cat named Sushi and a mixed breed dog named Ace.